jfcolombel/3DFaceRecognitionOnRaspberryPI/readme.md

 It is tested on Python3.6, and it uses dlib, Opencv3.0 and flask (for streaming the output to your web browser)

+this code is suitable for the facial recognition of two people and the lighting of two LEDs depending on the time and delivery of medication

 ## Install requirements
 ```sh
 pip install -r requirements.txt